smolijar/gitwiki-thesis/src/analysis/user-access.md

 None of the services are suitable, since none of them by this time offer a modular usage, to utilize just the mere SSH authorization layer.
 GitLab is selected from the group to demonstrate this.

-Since none of the examples from the said group are convenient^[Not impossible -- they could be used.
-They are inconvenient however, because the system as a whole would need to be used, while only utilizing a mere fraction of it.
+Since none of the examples from the said group are convenient^[Not impossible -- they can be used.
+They are inconvenient however, because the system requires to be used as a whole, while only utilizing a mere fraction of it.
 The provided SCM features are not to be used.], software that serves only authorization purpose is discussed.
 There are two examples: Gitorious [@gitorious] and Gitolite [@gitolite].
 Gitorious is no longer maintained, since it has been acquired by GitLab in 2015 [@gitorious:gitlab].
 The fact that Gitolite, which is still maintained, was for a time used by GitLab as an authorization layer, renders it even more relevant, given the GitLab's popularity.
 One of the reasons for that is that GitLab faced performance issues with an extensive count of repositories and users. [@gitolite:gitlab]
-This might become an issue for the massive corporations, but since Gitolite performance issues with configuration parsing occurred at over 560 thousand LOC of configuration files and 42 thousand repositories reached by Fedora, it should be sufficient for the purpose. [@gitolite:perf]
+This might become an issue for the massive corporations, but since Gitolite performance issues with configuration parsing occurred at over 560 thousand LOC of configuration files and 42 thousand repositories reached by Fedora, it is sufficient for the purpose. [@gitolite:perf]

 Two examples are distinguished to compare in this section as possible candidates for the authorization tool to use in the project.